-Labor Force: In 2023, about 57% of Lithuanian women worked outside the home, on par with the US rate (57%).
-Even though some women hold high level in government positions and business, they are more likely to experience workplace discrimination and receive lower wages than men with comparable education levels and work experience.
+Labor Force: In 2024, about 58% of Lithuanian women worked outside the home, higher than the US rate (57%).
+Even though some women hold high level in government positions business, they are more likely to experience workplace discrimination and receive lower wages than men with comparable education levels and work experience.
 Women generally attain higher education levels than men and demonstrate greater academic achievement.
-Nevertheless.
-Lithuanian women earn an average of 12% less than their male counterparts.
+Nevertheless, Lithuanian women earn an average of 12% less than their male counterparts.
 Of note, this pay gap is smaller than in Estonia and Latvia where women earn 17% and 19% less than men but is about the same as the EU average (12%).
-About 31% of Lithuanian firms employ a female manager, much higher than the EU average of 18%.
+About 29% of Lithuanian firms employ a female executive director, much higher than the EU average of 22%.
+However, female representation on boards is 25%, lower than the EU average of 34%.